SilverThings/silverspoon/camel-temperature/README.md

 Now you need to open the /boot/config.txt file for editing.
 Then scroll down to the bottom of the file, and add the line:
 `dtoverlay=w1-gpio`
+`dtoverlay=w1-therm`

+If you don't specify w1 pin it expects the sensor to be connected to the default GPIO_04 pin (physically, it's the pin #7 on raspberry pi 2)

 Finally reboot the Raspberry Pi so that the changes take effect.